kubesphere/website/content/en/docs/faq/access-control/cannot-login.md

 #### Solution

-You need to restore OpenLDAP and Jenkins with good network connection.
-Restarting `ks-controller-manager` will trigger `reconcile` immediately.
-When the connection to OpenLDAP or Jenkins fails, the retry interval will increase.
+You need to restore OpenLDAP and Jenkins with good network connection, and then restart `ks-controller-manager`.

 ```
 kubectl -n kubesphere-system rollout restart deploy ks-controller-manager